nojronatron/about-me/README.md

 ## About Me

-boilerplate I build an app with a direct and powerful purpose.
-It does all of the things that it accomplishes well.
-I should describe the purpose and functionality so those that visit my README understand the app
+I built this app so you could learn a little bit about me, and to demonstrate my software developer capabilities.
+The web app will ask you some questions about me, and treat you nicely with some responses, then welcome you to the main page.

 ### Author: Jon Rumsey

-Thanks go to classmate Kyle Honaker for help with some CSS rules.
+Thanks go to classmate Kyle Honaker for help with some CSS rules, and suggestions about layout.

 ### Links and Resources